argoproj/argo-ui/README.md

 ![Argo Image](https://github.com/argoproj/argo/blob/master/argo.png?raw=true)

-Web-based UI for Argo workflow engine.
-Web UI allows to view Argo workflows running in the cluster, view container logs etc.
+A web-based UI for the Argo Workflow engine.

+The UI has the following features:
+* View live Argo Workflows running in the cluster
+* View completed Argo Workflows
+* View container logs

-Some Argo UI components ( such as Workflow DAG viewer, Workflow timeline etc ) are available via [argo-ui](https://www.npmjs.com/package/argo-ui) NPM package.
+Some Argo UI components ( such as Workflow DAG viewer, Workflow timeline etc ) are distributed in the [argo-ui](https://www.npmjs.com/package/argo-ui) NPM package.

 ## Build, run, release